 - Hotel Columbus Rome, 4 stars, city center

 - Hotel Albani Rome, 4 stars, near the city center

-- Hotel Cristoforo Colombo Rome
+- Hotel Cristoforo Colombo Rome, 4 stars, outskirts

 Last, but not least, some hotels in Rome offer the day use formula to their guests, as it already happens in Milan and Venice.

 Churches not to be missedBasilica of St. Peter, built within the Vatican City by the hand of the most famous artists of that time like: Gian Lorenzo Bernini (colonnade of St. Peter's Square), Michelangelo (dome frescoes and interior), Raphael Sanzio (frescoes inside), from 1506 until 1626.

 Basilica of San Giovanni in Laterano is the "mother of all churches in the world" as it is the seat of the bishopric of Rome, built on top of an early Christian basilica and it was Emperor Constantine who wanted to build, was rebuilt in 1734 by famous architect Borromini, Roman Baroque style, inside there are excellent examples of late baroque frescoes and decorations.

 The Basilica of Santa Maria Maggiore is one of the papal basilica, dedicated to the Virgin Mary is an ancient Christian basilica, adapted by Ferdinando Fuga in Roman Baroque style, the interior respects the original building with the mosaics of the fifth century.